Top

 William Dalessio's book Are We What We Eat?
 Food and Identity in Late Twentieth-Century American Ethnic Literature explores the ways that food can signify one's cultural and/or gender identity in bookliterature and, more broadly, in the culture that produces it.
 To this end, Dalessio analyzes eight novels and memoirs by American immigrants and their descendants, such as Julia Alverez, Gish Jen, Tina DeRosa, and Andrew Pham, who prominently feature scenes of cooking and eating in their respective texts.
 Besides his book, Dalessio has published several articles on race, ethnicity, gender, and class in peer-reviewed journals, such as a/b: auto/biography studies, The Southern Quarterly, and Studies in the Humanities.

 Before joining CCRI as a full-time faculty member in 2013, Dalessio taught courses in literature, composition, and cultural studies at several schools, including the University of Connecticut where he earned his M.A. and Ph.D.--both in English, the University of Rhode Island, and Bryant University.
-Currently, Dalessio is an Associate Professor of English and serves as the Literature Coordinator at the Community College of Rhode Island.
+Currently, Dalessio is a Professor of English at the Community College of Rhode Island.

 Associate Professor Maura Faulise, MFA, MAT